Steve Hayden: Career

-Creative contributions

-Hayden was the co-creator – along with Lee Clow – of Apple Inc.'s 1984 commercial that launched the Macintosh.

-He also led the team that created and launched IBM's award-winning e-business campaign.
+In 1994, Hayden moved to Ogilvy to head the IBM account – which had moved to Ogilvy in the single largest account consolidation in advertising history.
+He led the team that created and launched IBM's award-winning e-business campaign.
+Hayden contributed to work for American Express, Kodak, Motorola, Dove, Cisco and SAP.
 He and his team at Ogilvy created the "Hello Moto" campaign for Motorola.

 Death

 Hayden died at a hospital in Patchogue, New York, on August 27, 2025, at the age of 78.